Turupawn/emojity/README.md

 ## External calls

 Makes a call to an external account.
-Use this to call a function to an extneral smart contract or to send eth.
+Use this to call a function to an external smart contract or to send eth.

 ```
 📡 EXTERNAL_ACCOUNT_ADDRESS 📍 SELECTOR 💸 ETHER_SENT ⛽ MAXIMUM_GAS_USED